 After Stuckey’s father retired and left the business to a handful of business partners, it wasn’t enough to keep the company steady.
 With the Eastman candy plant sold, the foundation that once supported the company was gone, Stuckey says.

 “All we had was a rented warehouse with some inventory in it and 68 locations that we don’t own or operate anymore,” Stuckey says of the licensed stores.
 “That was not bringing us enough revenue to keep the operations afloat.”

 She decided the days of relying on the Stuckey’s stores — whether licensed or standalone — were over.
 Instead, she shifted the company’s focus to food sales, but also leveraged her history with the brand to keep the old-time Stuckey’s nostalgia alive.
 In six months she was turning a profit.
 From 2019 to 2021, candy and nut sales increased about 35 percent.
-Now, halfway into 2022, Stuckey estimates that number is growing closer to 50 percent.
+Stuckey estimates that number grew closer to 50 percent in 2022.

 While she doesn’t have a background in business, Stuckey credits her time as a state representative and public defender with teaching her to be a strong advocate for worthwhile causes and to answer tough questions — skills she takes with her as she pitches investors, applies for financing, and secures sales.

 Her ability to negotiate with investors while marketing nostalgia for the brand has been key to the rejuvenation of Stuckey’s and its pecan candies over the last three years, says company president R.G.
 Lamar.
 Stuckey hawks pecans, brittle, and log rolls on Instagram and Twitter, and even provides a way for people to share their fondest Stuckey’s memories via an online guest book.